29. Some Unpleasant Monetarist Arithmetic#

 The demand for real balances is

-To the basic model of our lecture on Money Supplies and Price Levels, we add inflation-indexed one-period government bonds as an additional way for the government to finance government expenditures.
+To the basic model of Money Financed Government Deficits and Price Levels, we add inflation-indexed one-period government bonds as an additional way for the government to finance government expenditures.

 Let \(\widetilde R > 1\) be a time-invariant gross real rate of return on government one-period inflation-indexed bonds.